Descent098/ezcv/docs/cli.md

 ezcv section <SECTION_NAME> [-t=<type>]
 ```

+*Note that if a section exists it will just print details about the section*

 There are two optional flags and one positional argument:

 - ```-t``` The type of section to generate [default: markdown], can be a few options: